jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

 Receipt and attachments with names like Payment\_Receipt \[number].xls.
 The malicious
 Excel attachment contains two hidden sheets with invisible strings in cell A15\.
-Upon execution, a macro decodes multiple URLs, downloads the DoppelDridex loader from the URLs and executes it via the Windows regsvr32 process; then the loader drops the embedded
+Upon execution,a macro decodes multiple URLs, downloads the DoppelDridex loader from the URLs and executes it via the Windows regsvr32 process; then the loader drops the embedded